wfkhrrzi/Recruitment-Web-App/readme.md

 At this point, you should be able to access the ATS running in the development server.
 In short, the `runserver` command allows the developers to test and debug their app by running in the local server.
 Every changes made to the app will be imediately reflected in the browser wihout the need to set up a production server.

-This section encapsulates the overview of ATS in terms of the features, architecture & design, as well as the code structure.
+This section encapsulates the overview of ATS in terms of the features, architecture & design, code structure, and existing database migration.

 ## Features